Romblon, Romblon: Economy

 Romblon's economy relies much on the local marble industry.
 Marble is the most significant mineral deposit of Romblon and is the most renowned product of the province.
 The province is the second biggest provincial marble producer of the country next to Bulacan.
 Romblon marble is of very high quality and comes in shades of white, green, pink, red and black.
 The Mines and Geosciences Bureau has estimated that Romblon is endowed with about 150 million metric tons of marble.
 At current rates of extraction, the supply may last for three more centuries.
 Tablas Island is also believed to have vast reserves of marble.

 Marble quarrying and processing are major activities in Romblon.
 Among the most common marble products are categorized into the following: novelty items (gifts, ashtray, table bars), furniture (dining tables, baptismal fonts) and construction materials (tiles, balusters, marble chips).
 Aside from marble quarrying and processing, tourism, fishing and coconut farming are also basic livelihood sources in the island.

 Transportation

-By sea

-The main transportation link to Romblon is through RORO vessels.
-Currently, there are RORO vessels from Montenegro Lines, 2GO Travel, Navios Shipping Lines and Starhorse Shipping that dock in the town weekly from the ports of Batangas and Lucena.
-Travel time usually takes about six to seven hours.
-RORO vessels also travel directly from Batangas to Odiongan, and from there, travelers can ride a jeepney to the port of San Agustin where they can catch a ferry or motorized outrigger boat to Romblon.

-By air

-The closest airport with active airline service is Tugdan Airport in the town of Alcantara in the neighboring island of Tablas.
-Since December 2016, only Cebu Pacific has flights to the airport, with four flights weekly from Manila.
-From Alcantara, Romblon can be reached in 3–4 hours by jeepney and an hour by motorized boats or 40 minutes by ferry from San Agustin.

-Going around

-The island municipality is connected through the circumferential Romblon-Cogon-Sablayan Road as well as through a network of shorter roads.
-Modes of transportation available throughout the island include jeepneys, tricycles, cycle rickshaws locally known as pedicabs, and motorcycle taxis locally known as habal-habal.
+The Port of Romblon serves the island of Romblon.

+Sports

+The Romblon National High School hosts the first and only artificial football pitch in Mimaropa in 2024.